Medically reviewed by Drugs.com. Last updated on Apr 30, 2020.

-Hypersensitivity to atomoxetine or any component of the formulation; use with or within 14 days of MAO inhibitors; narrow-angle glaucoma; current or past history of pheochromocytoma; severe cardiac or vascular disorders in which the condition would be expected to deteriorate with clinically important increases in blood pressure (eg, 15 to 20 mm Hg) or heart rate (eg, 20 beats/minute ).
+Hypersensitivity to atomoxetine or any component of the formulation; use with or within 14 days of MAO inhibitors; narrow-angle glaucoma; current or history of pheochromocytoma; severe cardiac or vascular disorders in which the condition would be expected to deteriorate with clinically important increases in blood pressure (eg, 15 to 20 mm Hg) or heart rate (eg, 20 beats/minute).

 Canadian labeling: Additional contraindications (not in US labeling): Symptomatic cardiovascular diseases, moderate to severe hypertension; advanced arteriosclerosis; uncontrolled hyperthyroidism

-Attention-deficit/hyperactivity disorder (ADHD) treatment: Oral: Note: Atomoxetine may be discontinued without the need for tapering dose.
+Attention-deficit/hyperactivity disorder (ADHD) treatment: Oral: Note: Atomoxetine may be discontinued without tapering.

-Initial: 40 mg/day, increased after minimum of 3 days to ~80 mg/day; may administer as either a single daily dose or 2 evenly divided doses in morning and late afternoon/early evening.
-May increase (if optimal response has not been achieved) to 100 mg/day in 2 to 4 weeks.
+Initial: 40 mg/day, increase after minimum of 3 days to 80 mg/day; may administer as a single daily dose in the morning or as 2 evenly divided doses in the morning and late afternoon/early evening.
+May increase (if optimal response has not been achieved) to 100 mg/day after an additional 2 to 4 weeks.
 Maximum: 100 mg/day.

-Dosage adjustment in patients receiving strong CYP2D6 inhibitors (eg, paroxetine, fluoxetine, quinidine) or patients known to be CYP2D6 poor metabolizers: Initial: 40 mg/day; if tolerating therapy but inadequate response, may increase after minimum of 4 weeks to 80 mg/day.
+Dosage adjustment based on CYP2D6 metabolizer status: Patients known to be CYP2D6 poor metabolizers: Initial: 40 mg/day; if tolerating therapy but inadequate response, may increase after minimum of 4 weeks to 80 mg/day.

 Use has not been evaluated in the elderly.

 Attention-deficit/hyperactivity disorder: Children ≥6 years and Adolescents:

-Patient weight ≤70 kg: Oral: Initial: ~0.5 mg/kg/day, increase after minimum of 3 days to ~1.2 mg/kg/day; may administer as either a single daily dose or 2 evenly divided doses in morning and late afternoon/early evening.
-Maximum daily dose: 1.4 mg/kg or 100 mg, whichever is less.
+Patient weight ≤70 kg: Oral: Initial: ~0.5 mg/kg/day; increase after a minimum of 3 days to ~1.2 mg/kg/day; may administer either once daily in the morning or in 2 evenly divided doses and administered in the morning and late afternoon/early evening; maximum daily dose: 1.4 mg/kg/day or 100 mg/day, whichever is less.
 Note: Doses >1.2 mg/kg/day have not been shown to provide additional benefit.

-Dosage adjustment in patients receiving strong CYP2D6 inhibitors (eg, paroxetine, fluoxetine, quinidine) or patients known to be CYP2D6 poor metabolizers: Initial: 0.5 mg/kg/day; if tolerating therapy but inadequate response, may increase after minimum of 4 weeks to 1.2 mg/kg/day.
+Dosage adjustment in patients known to be CYP2D6 poor metabolizers: Oral: Initial: 0.5 mg/kg/day; if tolerating therapy but inadequate response, may increase after a minimum of 4 weeks to 1.2 mg/kg/day.